 - No plans for production support

 (Capgemini: “More often than not, technical debt is caused by the business driving faster adoption of more and more bots without considering the possibility of redundant, unused, unaccounted, or improper code (in the form of bot artifacts) clogging up the enterprise.”)

 - Not considering organizational change management aspect

 - Not having a plan to scale

-Ok, you have read about the most common process selection qualifying questions.
-As a reminder, here are a few common selection criteria…
+Ok, you have heard about the most common process selection qualifying questions.
+Right?
+As a reminder, here are a few standard selection criteria

 - Repeatable rules-based processes